 - 6.1 Mulch refers to material placed on top of the soil, whereas soil amendments are worked into the soil. - 6.2 Mulch (Figure 3-21) can be made from organic matter (such as wood chips, leaves, or grass clippings) or inorganic matter (such as pebbles or gravel).
-Mulch should be applied to a depth of 2 to 4 inches and should be kept away from the crown of the plant. - Organic mulch is not incorporated into the soil because the process of decomposition would result in significant amounts of nitrogen being tied up and unavailable to plants. - Organic mulch will need to be reapplied periodically since it gradually breaks down and is incorporated into the soil. - Plastic mulch should be avoided as it does not promote healthy living soil and eventually breaks down into small pieces that result in pollution. - 6.3 To benefit ground nesting pollinators, leave some areas without mulch. - 6.4 The benefits of mulch include: - Inhibit weed seed germination and weed growth. - Retain soil moisture by reducing evaporation from the soil surface. - Gradual addition of organic matter to the soil as organic mulch breaks down and helps to maintain an active soil food web. - Reduction in soil compaction and improvement in soil structure. - Moderation of soil temperature. - Reduction of soil erosion. - 6.5 Soil amendments (Figure 3-22) are frequently used to improve soil structure, fertility, and water holding capacity.
+Mulch should be applied to a depth of 2 to 4 inches and should be kept at least 3 to 5 inches away from the crown or the base of the plant. - Organic mulch is not incorporated into the soil because the process of decomposition would result in significant amounts of nitrogen being tied up and unavailable to plants. - Organic mulch will need to be reapplied periodically since it gradually breaks down and is incorporated into the soil. - Plastic mulch should be avoided as it does not promote healthy living soil and eventually breaks down into small pieces that result in pollution. - 6.3 To benefit ground nesting native bees, leave bare soil without mulch in areas where bees are nesting.
+For more information on preserving nesting ground for native bees, reference the USU Extension factsheet "Gardening and Landscaping Practices for Ground Nesting Bees". - 6.4 The benefits of mulch include: - Inhibit weed seed germination and weed growth. - Retain soil moisture by reducing evaporation from the soil surface. - Gradual addition of organic matter to the soil as organic mulch breaks down and helps to maintain an active soil food web. - Reduction in soil compaction and improvement in soil structure. - Moderation of soil temperature. - Reduction of soil erosion. - 6.5 Soil amendments (Figure 3-22) are frequently used to improve soil structure, fertility, and water holding capacity.
 Examples include: - Compost to improve soil structure.
-The addition of organic matter can improve the water holding capacity of sandy soils and the aggregation of clay soils. - Biochar has various benefits as a soil amendment including enhancing the stability and fertility of soils, as well as long-term carbon sequestration. - Composted aged manure is frequently used to add organic matter and nutrients to soils.
+The addition of organic matter can improve the water holding capacity of sandy soils and the aggregation of clay soils. - Biochar is the charcoal-like byproduct of the process of pyrolysis, or the anaerobic (meaning without oxygen) thermal decomposition of organic materials (generally plant-based residues).
+As potentially desirable as it seems to be, there are varied results with biochar use in the research literature. - Composted aged manure is frequently used to add organic matter and nutrients to soils.
 Manure should be aged and not green.
 Manure can contain weed seeds and have high salt levels. - Lime is used to raise the pH of acidic soils. - Gypsum can benefit soils with a high sodium and alkalinity content.
 Following a soil test, apply gypsum at the recommended rate. - Polymers can be added to the soil to improve water holding capacity in some instances, thereby potentially reducing the required frequency of watering.
+However, it should be noted that the research on benefits of using polymers, as of now, is unclear.